Relative Frequency Calculator

 Relative Frequency = (Number of times the event occurs) / (Total number of observations)

-The result of the calculation can be expressed as a fraction, decimal, or percentage.
 For example, if an event occurs 25 times out of 100 observations, the relative frequency would be 25/100 = 0.25 or 25%